Introduction

 Probation jargon - explained

-- The Target Operating Model (TOM) sets out in detail the latest plans for how the future probation system will look.
+- The Target Operating Model (TOM) sets out in detail plans for how the probation system should function.

-- All responsibility for sentence management will move back to the National Probation Service (NPS).
+- All responsibility for sentence management is now under the Probation Service.

-- In each area, NPS operational delivery will be reorganised around Probation Delivery Units.
+- In each area, Probation Service operational delivery is organised around Probation Delivery Units.

-- There are 12 probation regions in England and Wales, and 12 National Probation Service Regional Directors have been appointed to lead probation services in their region.
+- There are 12 probation regions in England and Wales, and 12 Regional Probation Directors have been appointed to lead probation services in their region.

 The commissioning process

-- The dynamic framework is the mechanism through which rehabilitation and resettlement interventions will be procured for the future probation model.
+- The Dynamic Framework is the mechanism through which rehabilitation and resettlement interventions are procured.
 The framework is the main opportunity for voluntary organisations of all sizes to deliver services through the new probation system.

 - Market warming is the stage where preparatory documents are released to potential bidders so they can prepare.